therealmistericraft/MisteriBot/README.md

-# MisteriBot
+# MisteriBot support server bot
-The MisteriBot is a Discord Bot, actually designed only to work on my Server, but I want to change this.
+There are some things a bot should do on my support server but are only for it.

 My native language is german and I think I wrote german too, I hope I can fix it so you can understand it too.